KCeh/FER/README.md

 # FER
-Programs written for various courses at Faculty of Electrical Engineering and Computing (FER)
+Programs written for various courses at Faculty of Electrical Engineering and Computing (FER) <br/>
+Most intesting: Machine learning